Preflight (printing): History

 Professor Ron Bertolina was a pioneer of the preflighting concept in electronic publishing.
 In the mid-1990s, he wrote published technical articles and conducted workshops across the US on preflighting for the Graphic Arts Technical Foundation.
 His preflight checklist, included in the article "Preflighting Digital Files" for GATFWorld magazine, became a standard for printing companies to follow to help to reduce costly errors and thus was a great benefit to the publishing industry.
 Eventually, preflighting software entered the marketplace to assist designers and publishers in efficiently publishing electronic files.

 Early preflight methods were largely manual, and typically relied on checklists that highly skilled prepress operators would use to verify the production readiness of each incoming job.
 As desktop publishing and graphics applications, PDLs, RIPs, and output devices evolved, the process became more complex.
 Software plug-ins and stand-alone applications that supported the major desktop publishing applications were then developed to meet that need, along with proprietary tools made by hardware manufacturers and commercial printers and service bureaus.
-The developers of the major applications then began to incorporate functionality in their applications, leveraging their knowledge of their own file formats.
+The developers of the major applications, such as Adobe, then began to incorporate functionality in their applications, leveraging their knowledge of their own file formats.